 As God’s importance in my life spills out into my other relationships, I will notice that my family life improves.
 Why?
 Because God wants me to consider others’ needs above my own.
-Philippians 2:1-11 tells how Christ was our example in this.
-Even though He was God, Jesus became a servant, humbled Himself, and even died on a cross in our place.
-“Your attitude should be the same as that of Christ Jesus,” says verse 5.
+Philippians 2:1-11 tells how the Messiah was our example in this.
+Even though He was God, Yeshua became a servant, humbled Himself, and even died on a cross in our place.
+“Your attitude should be the same as that of Messiah Yeshua,” says Philippians 2:5.

 Bible Reading & Study…

 - Knowing God — I love these practical suggestions for studying the Bible personally and with your family!

 - Listen to God’s Word, online for free!
 KJV NIV